netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

      both at the network device level and at the network/administrative domain level.

    * Endpoint:
    : refers to a host device or end user that actually connects to a network.
-Host device refers to servers, IoTs and other devices owned by the enterprise.
+Host device refers to servers, IoTs, and other devices owned by the enterprise.

 #  Sample Usage